Anne at Kelingking Beach during a life-changing adventure in Bali

 How Bali Changed My Life

+Life-changing adventures in Bali began for me in 2006.
 In 2005, I was living in Calgary.
 I was not happy.
 I was depressed, I had been grossly overweight for most of my life, and I worked long hours for a company doing work that did not inspire me– in fact, it felt as if any remaining life was being slowly sucked out of me.
-I knew I was going nowhere fast, but I didn’t know what to do about it, so I just kept rolling along... work, eat, sleep, rinse and repeat, day after day.
+I knew I was going nowhere fast, but I didn’t know what to do about it, so I just kept rolling along… work, eat, sleep, rinse and repeat, day after day.

 I had a friend at work, David, who had spent time in Bali each winter for a few years.
 He told me all sorts of stories about the friendliness of the Balinese people, and pulled out photos of Bali to show me.
 Bali looked lush and green– absolutely saturated with colour, contrasting dramatically with the grey winter scene outside my window.
 David spoke of the homestay (a bed & breakfast-type place) where he lived while he was in Bali, and described its cool white marble floors, stone tile walls, and friendly staff.
-He often spoke about the differences between Bali and Canada in an attempt to persuade me to go to Bali with him.
+He often spoke about the differences between Bali and Canada in an attempt to persuade me to go on a Bali wellness journey with him.
 He could see that I needed a change of pace, to say the least.

 I had typically spent my sparse vacation time visiting family, as I lived several hours away from them.
 I was extremely hesitant about going somewhere like Bali, and was convinced I should travel around Canada first before seeing other countries.
 To be honest, I wasn’t even sure I knew where Bali was located.

 David started nagging me about going to Bali with him in earnest.
 Finally, decision time arrived.
-He was booking his flight soon and wanted me to with him and his friends.
+He was booking his flight soon and wanted me to go with him and his friends.

-It was a very long journey.
 We flew from Calgary, to Vancouver, to Los Angeles, to Tokyo, and on to Singapore where we had an overnight stay at a hotel and then on to Bali in the morning.
 At the time, I didn’t realize there were more direct routes.

 I had never felt humidity like I experienced in Singapore.
 Prior to leaving Calgary, I had painstakingly straightened my curly hair.
 We walked to a nearby convenience store to purchase water, and OMG, I could literally feel each hair spring back into a curl.
-By the time I was back in my room, my hair was bigger than any afro I wore in the '70s.
+By the time I was back in my room, my hair was bigger than any afro I wore in the ’70s.
+This was my Bali solo travel moment—raw, unexpected, and entirely new.

 It was late morning when we arrived in Bali.
 We were welcomed at the airport by a driver named Wayan whom my friends had used in past trips to Bali.
 (Who knew that so many years later, Wayan and his family would be a big part of my life in Bali?)